turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 * the user may not edit after the 15 minute window closes
 * there is a link to provide feedback if the product is not rated

-Add features to complete the coverage.
+At this point, you need to **improve the test suite to cover these cases**.
+Some tips to keep in mind:

+* The [Timecop library](https://github.com/travisjeffery/timecop) can help manipulate time in your app
+* The [Capybara README](https://github.com/jnicklas/capybara#using-capybara-with-rspec) has details about how it use it with RSpec

 #### Testing the Product's Ratings

-On the product page, all the ratings are displayed.
+On the individual product page, the ratings by all users for that product are displayed.
 If the user has rated the item within the last 15 minutes, there is a link to edit the rating.

 This is not tested in any way.

-Add feature specs for this behavior.
+Use the same techniques as before to get the features under test.

 #### Ignoring Bugs

-The current implementation has a number of issues, all of which we will cheerfully ignore.
+The current implementation has a number of issues, all of which we will cheerfully ignore unless they become relevent.

 ## Preparing to Extract